About this taught graduate course

 We use real-life case studies and practitioner input at every opportunity and across all our compulsory and optional modules.

-Each module will have between 27 and 35 hours of contact time, which will usually mean one three-hour session per week for one term, per module.
 Delivery of modules varies – some are taught over the course of a term, whilst others are delivered in an intensive 5-day block.

 Assessment is a mix of individual assignments, group work, exams and tests.